-Robert McCubbin’s surname was listed as McGibbon on his son Joseph’s marriage register, 26 January 1872, making it a difficult family to trace as Joseph also had an alias of Carmichael (his mother’s maiden name).
+Robert McCubbin’s surname was listed as McGibbon on his son Joseph’s marriage register, 26 January 1872, making it a difficult family to trace as Joseph also had an alias of Cunningham (his mother’s name from a previous marriage).
 They were a family of Coal Miners.
 Robert’s grandson John McCubbin aka Cunningham was born 1878 in Kilmarnock, married Mary Murdoch Burnside Hay and moved to Australia.
 Many descendants live in and near Brisbane today.

 Shaw McCubbin & Sarah Chapman

 Shaw McCubbin’s Irish history was researched extensively by David McCormack.
 Shaw’s Irish surname was McKibben.
 At the age of 23, in 1807, he leased a three acre farm from the Marchioness of Downshire, County Down.
 He married Sarah Chapman in 1808.
 One known son, William, was born circa 1811 in Ireland and moved to Girvan, Ayr.
 He was a Cotton Weaver.
 He and his wife Martha Hay had ten children who became Weavers, Plumbers, Painters, Railway Workers, etc. His daughters were Weavers and Shopkeepers.
 One daughter, Martha, married Alexander Birch.
 Their son, also Alexander, was a Civil Surgeon — he died in 1902 in St Helena, which was a concentration camp during the Boer War (1899 – 1902).
 There are many living descendants in Scotland, UK and Canada.